 History of QTL

 Queer Tango London was founded by classically-trained former ballet dancer, Tim Flynn in 2008.
-From September 2011, he ran weekly prácticas (spaces where tango is practiced) at Bar Code, a gay bar in Vauxhall, London.
-He began monthly “El Corázon” milongas (tango balls) mostly at the nearby Tea House Theatre in Vauxhall Gardens.
-He arranged for a succession of guest teachers to come to Queer Tango London including Ute Walter, Astrid Weiske and Sergio Segura.
-He organised a trip to meet up with queer tango friends in Paris in 2013.
-With his colleagues, Carolyn, Robin Summerhill and Ray Batchelor, he ran three international queer tango festivals in London, “Festivalito de Primavera” in 2013, 2014 and 2015 with guest teachers who including Alejandro Figliolo and Lucas de Buenos Aires.
+With his colleagues, Carolyn, Robin Summerhill and Ray Batchelor he ran weekly prácticas (spaces where tango is practiced) at Bar Code, a gay bar in Vauxhall, London from September 2011..
+Monthly “El Corázon” milongas (tango balls) mostly at the nearby Tea House Theatre in Vauxhall Gardens followed and during this time a succession of guest teachers came to Queer Tango London including Ute Walter, Astrid Weiske and Sergio Segura.
+Three international queer tango festivals in London, “Festivalito de Primavera” then took place, in 2013, 2014 and 2015 with guest teachers including Alejandro Figliolo and Lucas de Buenos Aires.

 In 2014, Queer Tango London moved to the Two Brewers, a gay pub in south London best known for its popular drag shows.
-Here, Tim Flynn introduced six-week courses for absolute beginners which proved popular and continued his programme of distinguished queer tango guest teachers including Helen La Vikinga from Buenos Aires, Walter Perez and Leo Sardella from New York, and Juan Pablo Ramirez and Daniel Arroyo Miranda – “Juampy & Danny”, also from Buenos Aires.
-In a further innovation, in 2016 he organised a season of classes given by Buenos Aires-based maestro, Gaston Enrique Olguin.
-Tim delivered most of the other classes himself.
+Here six-week courses for absolute beginners were introduced which proved popular and QTL continued its programme of distinguished queer tango guest teachers including Helen La Vikinga from Buenos Aires, Walter Perez and Leo Sardella from New York, and Juan Pablo Ramirez and Daniel Arroyo Miranda – “Juampy & Danny”, also from Buenos Aires.
+During this time, Tim continued to deliver most of the other classes himself with the contributions from Ray and Carolyn and DJing by Robin.

 In September 2016, Tim Flynn stood down as the leader of Queer Tango London, handing control of the organisation over to Ray Batchelor.
 Ray instigated an on-line discussion among interested parties which led to the present arrangement whereby Queer Tango London is run by the QTL Team.